-The story of the scallop shell - la vieira concha de Santiago y un símbolo del peregrino.
+The story of the scallop shell - the Camino de Santiago and the Way of St James.
 A souvenir of a special journey

 For centuries the scallop shell, which is typically found on the sea coast in Galicia, has been the symbol of the Camino de Santiago, and its pilgrims - los peregrinos.
 Pilgrims returned to their countries of origin wearing the scallop concha shell as a souvenir over their habit or hat, to demonstrate that they had reached Santiago.
 Nowadays, it is more common to acquire a piece of Camino jewellery such as a necklace or a simple Camino bracelet that features the scallop shell, or to gift Camino jewelry to someone walking the Camino.
 But why?

 The Shell of Saint James - La Vieira:

 The scallop shell is the traditional emblem of St. James (James the Greater (one of the Twelve Apostles) and the patron saint of Spain and Portugal) and is popular (especially as jewellery such as Camino bracelets and Camino necklaces) with pilgrims on the Way of St James (El Camino de Santiago . . or simply, El Camino) travelling to the apostle's shrine at Santiago de Compostela in Galicia (Northern Spain).
 Medieval Christians making the pilgrimage to the shrine often wore a scallop shell symbol on their hat or clothes.
 The pilgrim also carried a scallop shell, and would present themselves at churches, castles, abbeys and so on, where they could expect to be given as much sustenance as they could pick up with one scoop.
 Probably they would be given oats, barley, and perhaps beer or wine.
 To some extent, this happens nowadays too, and people carry the concha scallop shell (particularly as a piece of jewellery) as a souvenir of their journey for years to come.